itsalexschwartz/cityscoots/_posts/2019-01-01-WideWheel.md

 tags: [tips, work]
 ---

 I purchased the 2019 Mercane WideWheel (dual motor) from Fluidfreeride.com for $999 because it was the fastest scooter I could buy and I thought that would be a great idea!
-Man, was I wrong.
+Man, was I wrong...

 <!--more-->